life-itself/tao/project-management /README.md

 ### Project A10

-: Product Owner
+Product Owner
-:clock: 1h
+**[1h]**

-* This work should result in the creation of a Project Overview document
+This work should result in the creation of a Project Overview document, including:
 * Total Budget
 * Aims and Requirements (aka Purpose, Outcomes and Outputs.
 Also deliverables)
 * Project Plan